 It was during this period that the Warlander horse was developed by crossing the Iberian breeds (such as the Andalusian, Menorquina or, Lusitano) and the Friesian-type horses to create a new line of cavalry animals.
 However, the rest of the history of the Warlanders is quite obscure, while the name of the breed was coined on recently, during the late 20th century.

 The cross between the Friesian and the Andalusian had always been famous in parts of Europe for several decades.
 However, it was during the 1990’s that Australia CSS (the ‘Classical Sporthorse Stud’) took the initiative to venture into a strategic plan to develop these animals with an aim to establish them officially as a sports horse for the new generation.

 The breed was named by the ‘Classical Sporthorse Stud’ situated in the western part of the Australian continent, while the stud named this horse after a veterinarian from their association, Dr. Warwick Vale.

 Today, the Warlander horses are still derived by crossing the Friesian animals with the purebred Iberians; however, the criteria and conformation have been clearly defined by the association.
-The primary condition of an ideal Warlander horse suggests that it must not exceed 75% (or, 3/4th), nor be less than 25% (i.e., 1/4th) of either of the two parent breeds, nor any other genetic influence of any third breed is allowed.
+The primary condition of an ideal Warlander horse suggests that it must not exceed 75% (or, 3/4th), nor be less than 25% (i.e., 1/4th) of either of the two parent breeds, nor any other genetic influence of any third breed is allowed, see maid this.
 As long as these essential criteria are maintained, Warlander horses can be bred by Friesian and Iberian lines, or by other eligible Warlanders.